Unfortunately, there is no one size fits all answer to what causes thin hair.

 @amybaineshair styling the MEDIUM halo in col. Light Brown 6.

-Use a Halo for extra volume
+7. In the short-term: use a Halo for extra volume

 Repairing thin hair can take some time.